 - It provides you with a frame of reference as you consider your options

-With the Smile-Vision images, you and Dr. Greenhalgh will be able to discuss the best path forward for you.
-This includes the extent of a smile makeover, the shading on your teeth or the full range of any necessary orthodontic adjustments.
+With these images, you and Dr. Greenhalgh will be able to discuss the best path forward for you.
+This includes the extent of a

 Medical lasers are made for precision and controllability.
-Dr. Scott Greenhalgh uses a soft tissue laser which speeds up the work, enhances your comfort, and increases your safety compared to older methods.
+Dr. Scott Greenhalgh uses a soft tissue laser which speeds up the work, enhances your comfort, and increases your safety.
 Our laser technology will help you achieve the best possible results on a variety of dental treatments.

 Aesthetic Benefits of Dental Lasers